sandeepthukral/qa-assignment-mq/README.md

 This is not yet required for this solution but would be for a bigger project.

 ### Using API calls in place of UI flow
-If we have access to (internal) APIs and some more time then we can automate user login or further improve user creation. via API calls instead of via the UI.
-This can help speed up the process, ensure test data is always present when required and finally clean it up (if required).
+If we have access to (internal) APIs and some more time then we can automate user login or further improve user creation via API calls instead of via the UI.
+This can help speed up testing, ensure test data is always present when required and finally clean it up (if required).